The G-invariant graph Laplacian: Related work

 \section{Related work}

 Other works dealing with group invariance typically focus on rotation invariance, especially in image processing algorithms~\cite{eller2017rotation,zimmer2008rotationally,ji2009moment,singer2012vector,singer2011viewing,zhao2014rotationally}.
-There are three main approaches in the literature towards rotation invariance.
+There are four main approaches in the literature towards rotation invariance.
 The first approach is based on the steerable PCA~\cite{FFBsPCA2015,landa2017steerable}, which computes the PCA of a set of images and all their infinitely many rotations, namely, finds the linear subspace which best spans a set of images and all their rotations.
 In a sense, our work is a generalization of this approach to nonlinear manifolds and to general compact matrix Lie groups (and not just rotations).
-The second approach towards rotation invariance is defining a rotationally-invariant distance for measuring pairwise similarities and constructing graph Laplacians using this distance \cite{vdm}.
+The second approach towards rotation invariance is defining a rotationally-invariant distance for measuring pairwise similarities and constructing graph Laplacians using this distance \cite{singer2012vector}.
+Unfortunately, it is often not obvious what invariant distance is most appropriate for the task at hand, and how to compute it efficiently.
+Furthermore, in general, the limiting operator resulting from such a construction is either unknown, or is not the Laplace-Beltrami operator~\cite{manLearnArbitraryNorm}, in which case, its properties are not well understood.
 In our approach, on the other hand, we consider not only the distance between best matching rotations of image pairs (nor any other type of a rotationally-invariant distance), but rather the standard (Euclidean) distance between all rotations of all pairs of images.
+We show that all these pointwise Euclidean distances can be computed efficiently by using FFT-type algorithms (when available), and that the resulting operator converges to the Laplace-Beltrami operator on the data manifold.
+This enables us to preserve the geometry of the underlying manifold (in contrast to various rotation-invariant distances) while making the resulting operator (the $G$-invariant graph Laplacian) invariant to the action of the group on our data set.
 Moreover, our approach is applicable not only to rotations, but rather to any compact matrix Lie group~$G$.
-This enables us to preserve the geometry of the underlying manifold (in contrast to various rotation-invariant distances) while making the resulting operator (the $G$-invariant graph Laplacian) invariant to the action of the group on our data set.
-The third approach to group invariance is based on CNN's~\cite{cnnSO2,cnnSO3,cnnSE3} that produce group equivariant features (for low dimensional rotation groups) by convolving the data with steerable basis functions in each layer.
+The third approach to group invariance is based on CNNs~\cite{cnnSO3,cnnSE3,cnnSO2} that produce group equivariant features (for low dimensional rotation groups) by convolving the data with steerable basis functions in each layer.
 However, this approach lacks solid theory, and in particular, provides no error bounds and no means for analyzing the properties of the resulting tools.
-Furthermore, unlike CNN's, our approach is applied directly to unlabeled data.
+Furthermore, unlike CNNs, our approach is applied directly to unlabeled data.
+The fourth approach, also commonly based on CCN's, is to augment a given data set~$X=\left\{x_1,\ldots,x_N\right\}$, by adding to it all the points of the form~$A\cdot x_i$ for some finite set of elements~$A\in G$ \cite{Cohen2016GroupEC,cycSymmCNN,rotInNeuro,Marcos2016LearningRI,bestPracticeCNN}.
+This approach suffers from several shortcomings.
+First, since we have chosen a finite set of elements~$A_1,\ldots,A_K\in G$, the augmented data set is only approximately invariant to the action of~$G$.
+Second, the augmented data set is larger than the original data set by a factor of $K$, which poses computational challenges.
+Third, if the data are noisy, this approach introduces correlations in the noise of different data points.
+In contrast, in our approach, we derive a numerically efficient construction of a~$G$-invariant operator that is equivalent to constructing the standard graph Laplacian in~\eqref{intro:classicalGLDef} from all the (infinitely many) points generated by the action of~$G$ on the points in~$X$, without explicitly augmenting~$X$.